 Using custom attributes to filter data by user

-A custom attribute is a name-value pair of information that is created by an administrator and assigned to users or groups.
-Custom attributes are typically used to implement user-dependent filtering (e.g., row-level security).
-For example, when a user is viewing a dashboard based on a particular data cube, the data that appears can be automatically filtered so that the user only sees the data corresponding to the custom attribute value associated with their account.
+Filtering by attributes and custom attributes allows you to accomplish user-dependent filtering or row-level security.
+For example, when a user is viewing a dashboard based on a particular data cube, the data can be automatically filtered so that the user only sees the data corresponding to the custom attribute value associated with their account.

 2. Example preparation